 How to choose the right product management analytics tool

 The best product management analytics tools are ones that teams can grow into.
-Companies that scale quickly typically outgrow free analytics platforms, and switching from one platform to another can be a technical nightmare.
-So can trying to build your own DIY version.
+Companies that scale quickly typically outgrow codeless solutions, and marketing analytics platforms which, while essential, don’t provide the deep user insights needed to fuel product development.
+Switching from one platform to another can be a technical challenge, as can building your own DIY version.

 Here are five factors for your team to consider when evaluating analytics platforms: